Best Small Bedroom gardening ideas

 What are the best ways to care for your plants?

 Fertilizing: Fertilize your plants every two weeks with a half-strength solution of liquid fertilizer.
-Be sure to follow the manufacturer's directions on how much fertilizer to use.
+Follow the manufacturer’s directions on how much fertilizer to use.
 Too much fertilizer can burn the roots of your plants.

-Pruning: Prune your plants as needed to remove dead or dying leaves and stems.
+Pruning: Prune your plants to remove dead or dying leaves and stems.
 This will help encourage new growth and keep your plants healthy.

 How do I get started?